-which meant small hill.
+The ancient history of the Hadllowe name begins with the ancient Anglo-Saxon tribes of Britain.
+The name is derived from when the family resided near Hadlow, a place-name found in Kent and the West Riding of Yorkshire.
+The place-name Hadlow is derived from the Old English elements hæth, which meant heather, and hlaw, which meant small hill.
 The place-name as a whole means "small hill where the heather grows."
 The original bearers of the name probably lived on or near such a hill.

 Early Origins of the Hadllowe family

+The surname Hadllowe was first found in Kent at Hadlow, a village in the Medway valley, near Tonbridge which dates back to the Domesday Book where it was listed as Haslow and was held by Richard de Tonebridge.
+By 1235, the village was known as Hadlou.
 Hadlow Castle was built in the late 1780s and is now listed as a Grade I listed country house and tower.
 Hadlow Tower, known locally as May's Folly, is a Victorian Gothic tower, and one of the largest in Britain.

 Important Dates for the Hadllowe family

 This web page shows only a small excerpt of our Hadllowe research.
-Another 201 words (14 lines of text) covering the years 108 and 1086 are included under the topic Early Hadllowe History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Hadllowe History in all our PDF Extended History products and printed products wherever possible.

 Hadllowe Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Hadllowe include Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.

 Early Notables of the Hadllowe family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Hadllowe Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hadllowe Notables in all our PDF Extended History products and printed products wherever possible.